JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> write_Paraview(Tomo_rect,"Tomo_rect");
 julia> write_Paraview(Topo_rect,"Topo_rect");
 ```
-We can now use the build-in tools of Paraview to visualize the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
+We can now use the build-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
 It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present.

 # Examples of usage
 `GeophysicalModelGenerator.jl` comes with build-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/stable) that explain the most important use cases, from importing data to generating input model setups for numerical simulations.
 In the following, we present a number of examples that illustrate various aspects of the package.

-### Visualize data of the Alps
+### Visualise data of the Alps
 The European Alps are among the best studied mountain belts on the planet, and have therefore been the focus of numerous geological and geophysical studies.
 Different seismic tomography model have been published (using different parameterisations and datasets), and those do not necessarily agree with each other.

-In `Tutorial_AlpineData.jl`, users learn how to load the topography of the region, import Moho data, load and visualize GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).
+In `Tutorial_AlpineData.jl`, users learn how to load the topography of the region, import Moho data, load and visualise GPS vectors, import and plot earthquake locations, along with cross-sections through the model (\autoref{fig:alps}).

 ![Example of combined data of the Alps, which shows the GPS surface velocity (arrows), topography, earthquake locations (colored dots) and cross-sections through a recent anisotropic P-wave tomography model by [@Rappisi_VanderBeek_Faccenda_Morelli_Molinari_2022]. \label{fig:alps}](../src/assets/img/GMG_AlpineData.png){ width=90% }

 ### La Palma volcanic eruption
 The 2019 Cumbre Viejo eruption in La Palma, Canary Islands, was accompanied by seismic activity.
-In `Tutorial_LaPalma.jl`, users learn to generate a cartesian block model of the island, import seismicity and use that to generate a 3D volumetric seismic activity map (\autoref{fig:lapalma}).
+In `Tutorial_LaPalma.jl`, users learn to generate a Cartesian block model of the island, import seismicity and use that to generate a 3D volumetric seismic activity map (\autoref{fig:lapalma}).

 ![Example of a model of La Palma which shows seismicity during the 2019 Cumbre Viejo eruption. \label{fig:lapalma}](../src/assets/img/Tutorial_LaPalma.png){ width=100% }